Tenancy Services has provided some guidance on rent discussions.

 Tenants and landlords might want to consider the following rent-related options where possible:

-In some instances, this might mean looking into the government support that is available:
+In some instances, this might mean looking into other support that is available:

 Reaching an agreement